Grandes Éxitos a la Manera de Alejandro Fernández

 Grandes Éxitos a la Manera de Alejandro Fernández (English: Greatest Hits in the Way of Alejandro Fernández) is the third album recorded by Mexican singer Alejandro Fernández and was produced by Pedro Ramírez.
 In this album, Fernández interprets classic songs of great composers like Luis Demetrio and Armando Manzanero.
 He shot a video for the song "A Pesar De Todo".
 Other songs known from this album is "Si Dios Me Quita La Vida".
-Despite the title, this is not a greatest hits compilation.
+Despite the title, this is not a greatest hits compilation (it can be considered more of a tribute/covers album).